OCA/crm/crm_salesperson_planner/README.rst

 To configure this module, you need to:

 - Go to new menu **CRM > Configuration > Salesperson Planner > Close
   Reasons** and create a close reason for 'Cancel' and 'Incident' types.

 Usage
 =====

-Go to new menu **CRM > Salesperson Planner > My Visits or All Visits** and create a new visit. or Go to **CRM > Salesperson Planner > Visit Templates** and create a new recurring template for create periodical visits.
-In this case, it is necessary to select a start date.
-The date of the last repetition can be calculated by selection the total number of repetitions or an end date.
-There are two options available to reschedule visits that is already validated: \* Change the date from the visit. \* Change the date straight from the event automatically created in the calendar.
+1. Go to **CRM > Salesperson Planner > My Visits** or **All Visits**.
+2. Create a new visit.
+3. Or go to **CRM > Salesperson Planner > Visit Templates** and create a new recurring template to create periodical visits.
+4. For templates, select a Start Date.
+5. Set either a total number of repetitions or an End Date to calculate the last repetition.
+6. To reschedule a validated visit, either:

+   - Change the date from the visit record.
+   - Change the date from the calendar event automatically created for the visit.

 Bug Tracker
 ===========